yoctore/yocto-jwt/README.md

 ## Overview

+This module is a part of yocto node modules for NodeJS.

+Please see [our NPM repository](https://www.npmjs.com/~yocto) for complete list of available tools (completed day after day).

 This module manage web token process on your app or can use like a crypt tools.

 We can use it like a middleware to encrypt and decrypt all json request just with a preconfigured key.